 \section{Introduction}

 The interaction of vacuum ultraviolet (VUV) photons with polycyclic aromatic hydrocarbons (PAHs) plays a key role in the evolution of photodissociation regions (PDRs).
 As part of interstellar dust, PAHs absorb VUV photons and reemit the absorbed energy in the infrared (IR), leading to emission in the aromatic infrared bands (AIBs) \citep{leger1989}.
-Some of the absorbed photons are also expected to lead to ionization and photodissociation, which alters chemically the astro-PAH population.
-The impact of these processes has been modelled in PDRs associated with star and planet formation \citep{visser2007, montillaud2013,andrews2015}, leading to the conclusion that only large PAHs with a typical carbon number, $N_\mathrm{C}$, of $\gtrsim$50~atoms can survive.
-These large species appear therefore the most likely carriers of the AIB emission.
-The conclusion also applies to the diffuse interstellar medium despite a much weaker VUV photon flux in there.
+Some of the absorbed photons are also expected to lead to ionization and photodissociation, which chemically alters the astroPAH population.
+The impact of these processes has been modeled in PDRs associated with star and planet formation \citep{visser2007, montillaud2013,andrews2015}, leading to the conclusion that only large PAHs with a typical carbon number, $N_\mathrm{C}$, of $\gtrsim$50~atoms can survive.
+These large species therefore appear to be the most likely carriers of the AIB emission.
+This conclusion also applies to the diffuse interstellar medium despite its much weaker VUV photon flux.
 This is due to the fact that the gas density is also much lower, which keeps the competition between rehydrogenation by reactivity with H atoms and dehydrogenation by photodissociation at the same level as in the denser bright PDRs \citep{montillaud2013}.